Code-Institute-Submissions/cumbrian-kayaking/README3.md

-## Features
+## Features of the Website:

 ·     Feature 1 - allows users X to achieve Y, by having them fill out Z

- 1. A **navbar**  links to the different site sections and contains a dropdown  About Us to other sections of the site ( Reviews and Team information) Navbar is clear and easily read, not too crowded and confusing Collapses to a convenient menu icon on mobile
+ 1.  **Navbar**   with links to the different site sections has a dropdown  About Us to other sections of the site ( Reviews and Team information) Navbar is clear and easily read, not crowded and confusing and collapses to a convenient toggle menu icon on mobile

- 2. An eyecatching  **jumbotron** section with large text and sub heading and a central CTA  button for the viewer to sign up for the holiday brochure -- this is the first thing the viewer sees
+ 2. An eyecatching  **jumbotron** section with large text and subheading with central CTA  button for the viewer to sign up for the holiday brochure.
+Is the first thing the viewer sees

- 3. A **hero image** represents the experience for users and  calls their attention immediately to the  detailed holiday information they can easily access
+ 3. A **hero image** giving a visual idea of the holiday and calls user attention immediately to the  information they can easily access

- 4. A **modal** that opens to a simple email request form .
-The central position  allows the user to get what they want in a matter of a few minutes without having to go any further.
+ 4. A **modal** that opens to a simple email request form.
+ The central position  allows the user to get what they want without going further into the site.
+ Minimal requirement from the user to sign up just name and email

  5. A **Features** section -- summarising activities available ,
-    accommodation and food options
+    accommodation and food options.

- 6. A **Team Member**  section-- highlighting the experience and qualifications  of the team including their safety qualifications
+ 6. A **Team Member**  section-- highlighting the experience and qualifications  of the team with a link to their individual social media pages for more information

- 7. An  **Image Gallery** highlighting the popular kayaking trips -- for experienced kayakers or beginners, for families,for reunions,or corporate teams,singles or groups
+ 7. An  **Image Gallery** highlighting the popular kayaking trips and different categories.

  8. **Social Proof**  section featuring customer testimonials and links to 3rd party reviews from holiday organisations

  9. **A contact section ** to allow users to ask questions or to request any information

- 10. **Footer** -- with links to social sites and another CTA button link to receive the brochure & company email and phone number
+ 10. **Footer** -- Social links company socialmedia sites and another CTA button link & company email and phone number